Last Updated on

 We recently knocked out a beautiful beer in collaboration with Pasteur Street from Saigon, would love to keep the ball rolling with some other regional breweries that inspire us!

-Want to read more #BeerTalks interviews with the pioneers of craft beer in Asia?
-Check out our interviews with Andrew Strugnell of Riel Brewing (Cambodia), Tim Scott of Quan Ut Ut & BiaCraft (Vietnam) and Charles Guerrier of SEA Brew (Singapore/APAC).
+Keen to build a better understanding of Asia’s craft beer scene?
+Check out our other #BeerTalks interviews with Andrew Strugnell of Riel Brewing (Cambodia), Tim Scott of Quan Ut Ut & BiaCraft (Vietnam) and Charles Guerrier of SEA Brew (Singapore/APAC).